Calculating Tax Payments and Total Amount Due

-Revenue’s online penalty and interest calculator is a helpful too to help calculate a cigarette tax deficiency, interest, late-filing penalty and balance.
+Revenue’s online penalty and interest calculator is a helpful tool to help calculate a cigarette tax deficiency, interest, late-filing penalty and balance.

 Add the total tax due plus penalty and interest to arrive at the total amount due.

-The consumer must report and remit the amount due to the Pennsylvania Department of Revenue using the appropriate Cigarette Excise and Use Tax Return, REV-791 or REV-793.
+The consumer must report and remit the amount due to the Department of Revenue using the REV-793, Consumer Cigarette Use/Excise Tax Return.
 The Revenue Department can establish payment plans for taxpayers unable to pay their total liabilities at once.

 Penalties may be waived when consumers timely participate in the Department’s Cigarette Tax Voluntary Compliance Program.